Seattle Seahawks Rout New England Patriots in 29-13 Super Bowl Victory — The Key to Winning the Lombardi

 A Seattle Seahawks kicker attempts a field goal against the New England Patriots during the first quarter of Super Bowl LX on February 8, 2026 | Source: Getty Images

-That shift became clear on the stat sheet.
-Led by their defense and Super Bowl MVP running back Kenneth Walker III, the Seattle Seahawks defeated the New England Patriots 29-13 in Super Bowl LX, according to ESPN's Super Bowl recap.
+That shift became clear on the stat sheet, as the Seahawks, led by Super Bowl MVP running back Kenneth Walker III, defeated the Patriots 29-13, according to ESPN's Super Bowl recap.

-In the fourth quarter, linebacker Uchenna Nwosu and safety Julian Love intercepted Maye on consecutive possessions, ending New England's remaining drives.
+In the fourth quarter, linebacker Uchenna Nwosu and safety Julian Love intercepted Maye on consecutive possessions, ending Patriots' remaining drives.

 The Patriots were held scoreless until Maye connected with wide receiver Mack Hollins for a 35-yard touchdown with 12:27 remaining, cutting the deficit to 19-7.
-The Patriots did not score again following the back-to-back interceptions on their next series.
+They did not score again following the back-to-back interceptions on their next series.

 Seattle's offense was led by Walker, who rushed for 135 yards while averaging 5.0 yards per carry.
 Quarterback Sam Darnold completed 19 of 38 passes for 202 yards and a touchdown, finishing the game without committing a turnover.